kevin7254/cheatsheets/programming_languages/javascript.md

 - Boolean: either `true` or `false`.
 - Undefined: a variable that has been declared, but has no value.
 - Null: explicitly represents the absence of any object value.
+- Symbol: a unique and immutable primitive value that may be used as the key of an Object property.
+- BigInt: a numeric primitive that can represent integers with arbitrary magnitude.

 | Data Type | Description                                                              | Size (in bytes)                                                                                   |
 | --------- | ------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------- |